-We define FFO as net income, plus depletion, depreciation and amortization, basis of real estate sold, and net, non-cash asset impairment and eliminations.
+We define FFO as net income, plus depletion, depreciation and amortization, basis of real estate sold, and certain special items such as debt extinguishment costs, pension settlement charge and net, non-cash asset impairment and eliminations.
 The use of this measure is intended to focus eligible employees on generating profits by both increasing revenues and controlling costs.
 In addition, FFO is the primary measure used by the investment community to measure REIT performance.
 We believe that profitable growth reflected in our FFO and EBITDDA measures will drive stockholder value over time.
 Furthermore, the Committee believes that at the division level, measuring EBITDDA rather than FFO is a simpler approach and provides more transparency to employees, as the divisions do not make capital allocation decisions.

-Pursuant to our Annual Incentive Plan, at the beginning of 2018, a target incentive pool value was calculated based on the sum of the target annual incentive amounts for each participant in the plan.
-Based upon the company's 2018 budget approved by our Board and on the input and recommendations of management, the Committee approved the following FFO performance scale and the corresponding incentive pool modifiers for 2018:
+Pursuant to our Annual Incentive Plan, at the beginning of 2021, a target incentive pool value was calculated based on the sum of the target annual incentive amounts for each participant in the plan.
+Based upon the company's 2021 budget approved by our Board and the input and recommendations of management, the Committee approved the following FFO performance scale and the corresponding incentive pool modifiers for 2021:

-Performance Level 2018 FFO Performance (Versus 2017 FFO Budgeted Target) Incentive Pool Multiplier (Multiple of Target Pool) Threshold 80% of \$228.1 million FFO Budget, or \$182.5 million FFO 0.25 x Target Pool Target 100% of \$228.1 million FFO Budget 1.00 x Target Pool Maximum 126.7% of \$228.1 million FFO Budget, or \$289.00 million FFO 2.00 x Target Pool
+Performance Level 2021 FFO Performance (Versus 2021 FFO Budgeted Target) Incentive Pool Multiplier (Multiple of Target Pool) Threshold 80% of \$243.1 million FFO Budget, or \$194.5 million FFO 0.25 x Target Pool Target 100% of \$243.1 million FFO Budget 1.00 x Target Pool Maximum 126.7% of \$243.1 million FFO Budget, or \$308.0 million FFO 2.00 x Target Pool